-Sleep is segmented into four stages (Slow Wave Sleep, REM Sleep, Light Sleep, and Wake), each of which serves a unique purpose.
+Sleep is segmented into four stages (Slow Wave Sleep, REM Sleep, Light Sleep, and Awake), each of which serves a unique purpose.
+See also: WHOOP Sleep

 Slow Wave Sleep (SWS) is an intense, active phase of Sleep.
 In this phase, the body repairs and regenerates tissues, builds bone and muscles, and strengthens the immune system.
 Because of its role in muscle and bone repair, this is a particularly important Sleep Stage for athletes.
 It is common for SWS to occur more, and in longer bouts, at the beginning of the night than at the end.
 Over the course of the night, SWS accounts for 17-20% of total sleep time.